-- Once reconstituted, Cimzia can be stored in the vials for up to 24 hours at 2° - 8° C (36° to 46° F) prior to injection.
+- Once reconstituted, Cimzia can be stored in the vials for up to 24 hours between 2° to 8° C (36° to 46° F) prior to injection.
 Do not freeze.

 - Prior to injecting, reconstituted Cimzia should be at room temperature but do not leave reconstituted Cimzia at room temperature for more than two hours prior to administration.